-Saving Private Ryan (R) BUY THE:Poster!
+Saving Private Ryan (R)

 "War is hell."
 No one questions the veracity this statement--over time, it has become less a saying than a truism--but rarely does anyone ever give serious thought to what exactly it means.
 The opening 25-minute sequence of Steven Spielberg's Saving Private Ryan should change all that.
 Depicting the invasion of France on D-day, June 6, 1944, as seen through the eyes of Capt.
 John Miller (Tom Hanks), this section has a startling visceral intensity that is cheapened by text descriptions.
 To merely describe the brutal, graphic violence, such as the severed limbs, eviscerations, and the free-flowing and -gushing blood, is to discount its sensory and emotional power; to describe it simply on those latter terms is to diminish the bravery and honesty Spielberg exhibits in not shying away from the raw carnage.
 This bravura opening set piece is cinema in the purest sense--the melding of audio, visuals, and all other individual aspects of filmmaking into a greater whole: an experience whose effects are not easily shaken, its memory not easily forgotten.
 After the well-intentioned but stately-to-a-chill Amistad, this explosive opening announces that Spielberg has rebounded in a big way with this World War II drama, a stunning piece of work that aims and hits the audience square in the gut.